djmitch44/SpadesGame/README.md

 **Spades**

-This program is a implementation of the popular U.S. spades game.
+This program is a implementation of the popular card game "Spades".

 ## AUTHOR